StitchDesign/Stitch/Guides/README.md

 5. Use Groups and wireless patches to keep the graph readable.

 These three surfaces—Patch Canvas, Layer Sidebar, and Preview—form the core mental model of Stitch.
 Master them and you can build almost anything without writing code.

+## Stitch AI

+Stitch AI builds graphs using natural language.
+It is accessed from the Node menu.

+At this moment, Stitch AI is limited to building smaller components (usually less than 6 nodes).

+### Data Collection

+If opted in, Stitch will collect a minimal set of AI usage data to improve Stitch AI.

+What we collect:
+1. Strings of AI queries from the Node menu.
+2. Logs from failed results.
+3. AI results upon successful response.

+We will also receive user-submitted reviews of completed responses.